 You’ll like some of the generics more than others, so do shop around.
 The potential savings makes it worth a try.

 The range of prices for off-the-shelf reading glasses — fondly known as “cheaters” — is surprisingly big.

 On one end of the spectrum are the celebrity-branded readers found hanging from attractive displays at drugstores and other retailers.
 At the other end: no-packaging, no-frills readers from the dollar store that do the job for a rock-bottom price.

 Check big-box stores, dollar stores and even hardware stores for low-priced cheaters.
 Just be sure that the magnifying power on the glasses is correct for you.

-Every expensive name-brand product you can drop from your routine — substituting a less-expensive generic version — adds to your bottom line.
-Try generic or low-cost versions, especially soaps, hand and face creams and moisturizers, facial cleansers, bubble bath and hair products.
+Every expensive name-brand product you can drop from your routine — substituting a less expensive generic version — adds to your bottom line.
+Try generic or low-cost products, especially soaps, hand and face creams and moisturizers, facial cleansers, bubble bath and hair products.